 The Walking Beam Suspension is not new, nor are Torsion Axles.
-They both have unique advantages, so what about putting them together? . . .
+They both have unique advantages and cool benefits, so what about putting them together? . . .
 For smallish trailers?
 Oh, but there are some interesting design challenges.

 This concept peaked my interest a few years ago ….
 I like the action and ride control of the walking beam style suspension.
 The main ideas are not new, yet they’ve been re-invented many times with all sorts of variations, though mostly on big, expensive equipment like high-end semi-truck trailers and massive machinery.

-On the other hand, I also like the natural damping of rubber and the ride quality found with torsion axles.
+On the other hand, I also like the simplicity and natural damping of rubber for ride quality found with torsion axles.
 They work best as single axles — especially on light duty trailers.
 Unfortunately, torsion axles don’t work effectively in tandem or triple because they don’t load share.
 Yeah, people do it, and sometimes it works out, but often there are related problems.
 Well, that’s a topic for another day.

-The driving question and objective for this project:
+The driving questions and objective for this project:

 Rubber with a Walking Beam Suspension

 To the question of combining benefits, the answer is YES.
 We built it.
 We are not the first at something like this, see Timbren’s Tandem, but we might be first for a DIY system with off-the-shelf axles.
 If you want to build one, you can get the plans at Mechanical Elements.com, but that’s not the purpose of this post.
 Today, it’s about the engineering and the design thoughts in developing the system.
-This is the Engineering Consulting side of new development.
+What goes into such a design?
+This is the Engineering Consulting side of new product development.

 I love systems that are deceptively simple.
 They look simple, and they seem to function so simply, but there is so much more behind the scenes.
 This Twin Torsion Walking Beam Suspension fits that deceptively simple category.
 See the Trailer Versatility article for other types.